Can I park for a few minutes on a single or double yellow line to drop off passengers or to load or unload?

 I no longer own this vehicle, why do you keep writing to me?

 According to the DVLA you were the registered keeper on the date of the contravention.
-If you have sold the vehicle you must submit evidence, along with the name and address of the purchaser to Somerset County Council.
+If you have sold the vehicle you must submit evidence to us, along with the name and address of the purchaser.
 You will also remain liable until the DVLA have been notified.

 I wasn’t driving at the time, why do you keep writing to me?